2018–19 FIA World Endurance Championship: Manufacturers' and teams' championships

-A world championship for LMGTE manufacturers is awarded, while the former title for manufacturers in LMP1 has been replaced by a world championship for LMP1 teams.
-FIA Endurance Trophies are awarded for LMP2 and LMGTE Am teams, while the former trophy for LMGTE Pro teams had been eliminated for 2018.
+A world championship for LMGTE manufacturers was awarded, while the former title for manufacturers in LMP1 was replaced by a world championship for LMP1 teams.
+FIA Endurance Trophies were awarded for LMP2 and LMGTE Am teams, while the former trophy for LMGTE Pro teams had been eliminated for 2018.

 World Endurance LMP1 Championship

-Points are awarded only for the highest finishing competitor from each team.
+Points were awarded only for the highest finishing competitor from each team.

 World Endurance GTE Manufacturers' Championship

-The two highest finishing competitors from each manufacturer are awarded points.
+The two highest finishing competitors from each manufacturer were awarded points.